Contestants on ‘Alone’ May Have Found the Perfect Backcountry Food

 “You get this golden ticket, this huge opportunity to pursue your passion out there, and you absolutely think about that when you press the button to go home,” Shields said.
 “You know it’s over, and getting past it takes a long time.”

 What eventually helped Shields move past his shame and disappointment was the arrival of his adopted children.
-But it took him a few years to overcome the negative feelings he had of the experience as a whole.
+But it took him a few years to overcome the negative feelings he had about the experience as a whole.
 Now, six years later, Sheilds is happy he participated.
 But he still wonders how long he could have survived.

 “What if it had been a different time in my life?”
 Shields said.
 “I’d like to say I don’t think about that anymore, but I still do.”